Mesa 3 will not turn on or battery will not take a charge

-A Mesa 3 unit may not immediately turn on if the battery pack(s) electronically disconnected such as after holding the hardware Power button for over 17 seconds (often referred to as a "Hard Reset").
+A Mesa 3 Windows or Mesa 3 Android unit may not immediately turn on if the battery pack(s) electronically disconnected such as after holding the hardware Power button for over 17-20 seconds (often referred to as a "Hard Reset").
+New units from production are in this state, which is partially why we require attaching the 30W wall charger or a comparable external power source before initially powering on a unit.
 A Mesa 3 may also not turn on or may appear to not charge if the batteries (removable and/or internal) had been over-discharged to below a critical threshold.
 This may occur if the unit and battery pack(s) had not been stored properly (as instructed in the manual) such as for months or even years (and/or just in an already severely depleted state).

 To avoid this issue in the future, if using the unit daily then leave the unit plugged in over nights and weekends as recommended.
 If not using the unit daily, store the unit and batteries properly as instructed in the manual.